-(iv) Death of Grantor.
+- (iv) Death of Grantor.
 Following the death of the grantor, the grantor trust continues as an eligible shareholder for two years after the date of death.
 The estate is treated as the shareholder for eligibility purposes during that period, but any flow-through income from the S corporation is reported to the trust, not the estate.
-By the end of the two-year period, a QSST election or ESBT election must be made to avoid an inadvertent termination of S corporation status.

-(v) Avoid Multiple Grantor Trusts as Owners of Disregarded Entity.
+By the end of the two-year period, a QSST election or ESBT election must be made to avoid an inadvertent termination of S corporation status. - (v) Avoid Multiple Grantor Trusts as Owners of Disregarded Entity.
 Avoid having multiple grantor trusts owning an S corporation through a disregarded entity.
-When the grantor dies, the trusts become nongrantor trusts, and the LLC converts to a partnership, which is not an eligible shareholder.

-(4) OSST.
-A qualified subchapter S trust (OSST) is an eligible shareholder.

-(i) Requirements.
-QSST requirements are (i) the trust can have only one beneficiary (but a single trust with separate shares can have separate beneficiaries for the separate shares), (ii) all fiduciary accounting income must be distributed to the beneficiary (the trust does not have to require that all income be distributed, it just must in fact be distributed), (iii) any corpus distributions can be made only to the income beneficiary, (iv) the income interest must terminate on the earlier of the beneficiary's death or the termination of the trust, and (v) if the trust terminates before the beneficiary dies, all of the trust must be distributed to the beneficiary.

-(ii) Beneficiary Election; Beneficiary Taxed on S Corp Income.
+When the grantor dies, the trusts become nongrantor trusts, and the LLC converts to a partnership, which is not an eligible shareholder. - (4) QSST.
+A qualified subchapter S trust (QSST) is an eligible shareholder. - (i) Requirements.
+QSST requirements are (i) the trust can have only one beneficiary (but a single trust with separate shares can have separate beneficiaries for the separate shares), (ii) all fiduciary accounting income must be distributed to the beneficiary (the trust does not have to require that all income be distributed, it just must in fact be distributed), (iii) any corpus distributions can be made only to the income beneficiary, (iv) the income interest must terminate on the earlier of the beneficiary dies, all of the trust must be distributed to the beneficiary. - (ii) Beneficiary Election; Beneficiary Taxed on S Corp Income.
 The beneficiary must affirmatively elect QSST treatment; the election must be made by the beneficiary of the trust and filed with the IRS within 2 months and 15 days after the election is to be effective.